Installing Apache Tomcat on Ubuntu 9.04 (Jaunty)

 This guide has been deprecated and is no longer being maintained.

-Before beginning this guide we assume that you’ve completed the getting started guide.
+Before beginning this guide we assume that you’ve completed the Setting Up and Securing a Compute Instance.
 If you are new to Linux server administration, we recommend considering the beginner’s guide, and the article concerning systems administration basics.
 We also assume you’re logged into your Linode via SSH as root for this guide.

 Choose and Install Java Implementation